proexchange/civicrm-sparkpost/README.md

-# SparkPost / CiviCRM Integration
+# SparkPost / CiviCRM Integration (Bulk and Transactional)
-Integrates SparkPost to CiviCRM, so email can be sent out over the SparkPost service and bounces can be processed in CiviCRM
+Integrates SparkPost to CiviCRM, so email can be sent out over the SparkPost service and bounces can be processed in CiviCRM.
+For bulk(civimail) and transactional emails.

 ## What This Extension Does
-* Adds a tag to all outgoing CiviMail messages.
-The civi-generated return-path is added as a SparkPost tag, because like most SMTP services, SparkPost strips out the return-path header for its own.
+* Adds metadata to all outgoing bulk(CiviMail) AND transactional email messages for use later in bounce processing
+* Creates and activity for all outgoing transactional email messages
-* Adds a scheduled job that uses SparkPost API to fetch bounce events and processes their bounces in CiviCRM.
-I use the hash included in the SparkPost tag
+* Adds a scheduled job that uses SparkPost API to fetch bounce events and processes their bounces in CiviCRM
-* Adds Bounce type and Pattern that helps with marking emails on hold in CiviCRM that SparkPost has added to it's suppression list
+* Adds Bounce type and pattern that helps with marking emails on hold in CiviCRM that SparkPost has added to it's suppression list
 * Inserts the mailing name in the SMTP message to SparkPost as the Campaign ID, useful when looking up results in SparkPost Web UI
+* Processes bulk and transactional email bounces
+* Updates activity status for activities created for transactional emails

 ##Setup Steps
 1. Create SparkPost Account